 With so many commercial dog treats on the market, it’s no surprise that many pet owners are seeking healthy, nutritious—and, of course, affordable—treats for their dogs.
 That’s why more and more pet parents are opting to incorporate fruits and vegetables into their dog’s diet.
 Fortunately, one of the most affordable, lowest-calorie veggies is a safe, veterinarian-approved snack for your pup: carrots.

-A nutritious snack for both humans and dogs alike, carrots can make excellent treats for training and rewarding your pet’s good behavior because they don’t have the higher calorie count found in many commercial dog treats.
+A nutritious snack for both humans and dogs alike, carrots can make excellent treats for training and rewarding your pet’s good behavior, because they don’t have the higher calorie count found in many commercial dog treats.
 Carrots contain virtually no fat, which means they’re an ideal choice for both older and overweight dogs.
-However, they are fairly high in sugar, so you don’t necessarily want to make carrots your dog’s go-to vegetable.
+However, they also contain sugar, so you don’t necessarily want to make carrots your dog’s go-to vegetable.
 As with all treats and supplemental foods, carrots should be offered to your pet in moderation, and with your veterinarian’s approval.

 Better yet, chomping on raw carrots can also help improve your dog’s dental health.
 Carrots in their raw form can help dogs maintain strong teeth because of the amount of chewing it takes to eat them; these veggies can also act as a polishing agent to keep your four-legged friend’s smile clean and healthy.